Everything You Need to Know about the Monument Valley Scenic Drive

 Sunrise and Sunset at Monument Valley

 Though sunrise and sunset are both supposed to be spectacular at Monument Valley, we saw neither because it was overcast for both.
 So even if you do book a sunrise tour, just remember you can’t control the weather and there may be no sunrise or sunset to see at Monument Valley because of thick cloud cover.
-Even without the sunrise and sunset views, Monument Valley was an incredible experience and I would recommend at least one day here to explore during your American Southwest Road Trip.
+Even without the sunrise and sunset views, Monument Valley was an incredible experience and I would recommend at least one day here to explore during your Arizona or Utah Road Trip.